kriszyp/lmdb-js/README.md

 (see store options below for more options)

 Once you have created a store, you can store and retrieve values using keys:

+## Upgrade Note

+LMDB 1.0RC (reported as 0.9.90) has upgraded their database format (incompatible with LMDB 0.9). lmdb-store 0.8.x uses this new database format and includes an automatic upgrade script that will upgrade an existing legacy database to the new format.
+To use the automatic upgrade script, you must install the [lmdb-store-0.9](https://www.npmjs.com/package/lmdb-store-0.9) package.

 ### Keys
 When using the various APIs, keys can be any JS primitive (string, number, boolean, symbol), an array of primitives, or a Buffer.
 These primitives are translated to binary keys used by LMDB in such a way that consistent ordering is preserved.
 Numbers are ordered naturally, which come before strings, which are ordered lexically.
 The keys are stored with type information preserved.
 The `getRange`operations that return a set of entries will return entries with the original JS primitive values for the keys.
 If arrays are used as keys, they are ordering by first value in the array, with each subsequent element being a tie-breaker.
 Numbers are stored as doubles, with reversal of sign bit for proper ordering plus type information, so any JS number can be used as a key.
 For example, here are the order of some different keys: